>

 Tips:

 27 Deep condition dry hair overnight: Nighttime facial creams replenish dry complexions, so why not try an overnight hair treatment?
-Simply apply a rich, conditioning mask or treatment oil to your hair before turning in, cover it with a plastic shower cap and get your beauty sleep.
+Simply apply a rich, conditioning mask like Miracle Creator Multi-Treatment Mask to your hair before turning in, cover it with a plastic shower cap and get your beauty sleep.
 Shampoo and condition your hair in the morning as always.
 You won’t believe how soft and silky it will feel!

 28 Get Frequent Trims: It makes sense—the ends of your hair have been around the longest, so this is the section of each strand that is the driest and most damaged.
 Frequent trims will keep your hair looking fresh and healthy—and free of dry, split ends!